 But, just for fun, let us just consider the math on this: 1 tsp of sugar has about 16 calories.
 So, really throughout the day, it only averages less than 50 calories.
 Which I am sure I made up through eating that new chips that recently featured in Costco or that extra prasad I got from my temple visit, etc, etc…You get my point.
 The point was to control my sugar fluctuations, not my weight – Result achieved!!

 I am happy to have gained control over the 1 thing that I thought will elude me.
 A few years ago, I remember telling my cousin who gave up sugar voluntarily, “Caffeine + sugar – one of the world’s heavenly combinations. how did you give it up so easily?”
 He shrugged.
+He is a disciplined person, he did not think it was a big deal.

 Unfortunately, my tale is not one of discipline, but of fear.
 I hope you follow the path of my cousin, but even if it comes down to fear – hey, as long as you get the results that will benefit your body.